 The SH05 Arie shelf was designed by Arik Levy in 2008 for E15.
 The clever design enables a multitude of seamless combinations, made possible without any obvious visual repetition.
 Arie functions well as a bookcase, room divider, sideboard or storage unit.

 The Stacked system was designed by Julien De Smedt for Muuto.
-Held together using small clips, Stacked comprises modules of varied sizes that are arranged to create many different storage solutions and set-ups.
+Held together using small clips, Stacked comprises modular units of varied sizes that are arranged to create many different storage solutions and set-ups.

 Images © Muuto.